-Regulation of the Body Temperature
+Regulation of the body temperature

-The ability to maintain a constant body temperature of about 37 °C is called thermoregulation, and the center of temperature regulation and metabolic regulation is in the hypothalamus.
+The ability to maintain a constant body temperature of about 37°C is called thermoregulation, and the center of temperature regulation and metabolic regulation is in the hypothalamus.
 Both there, and in the periphery, are the cold receptors and the heat receptors (thermoreceptors), which convey their information to the thermoregulatory center.
 Here the so-called temperature setpoint is set, i.e. the temperature that the body is trying to maintain.

 Two temperature conditions are distinguished: the core temperature (the temperature of the vital organs) and periphery (the temperature of extremities).
 The thermal exchange takes place via the bloodstream.
-The first priority of the body is to maintain the core temperature.
+The priority of the body is to maintain the core temperature.
 When the ambient temperature drops, the bloodstream in the periphery is reduced so that the decrease in temperature only affects the extremities, but not the body core.

 As a result of chemical reactions, especially combustion reactions, the human body produces heat.
-The heat generation of individual organs at rest, and under stress, and their respective share of the total generated heat, differ strongly.
+The heat generation of individual organs at rest, versus under stress, and their respective share of the total generated heat, differ strongly.
 In particular, muscle activity can significantly increase heat generation and provide a 90% share of heat.

 In addition to the increasing urge to move one’s body in cold weather in the form of arbitrary muscle activity, heat can be also produced by shivering.
 This involuntary reaction reflectively activates antagonists, which results in no actual movement.